2. Prerequisites¶

 GitHub is a website that hosts git

 code repositories, both public and private.
 It comes with many helpful tools for reviewing code and managing projects.
-It also has some extra tricks that make it easy to publish web pages, which we will use later.
-GitHub offers helpful guides for installing Git for Windows, Macs and Linux.
+It also has some extra tricks that make it easy do a wide variety of tasks, including publishing web pages.

 The free plan is all that’s required to complete this lesson.
 If you make a new account, make sure to confirm your email address with GitHub.
-We’ll need that for something later.
+You’ll need that to complete this lesson.

 There are numerous methods to connect with GitHub from your terminal, covered thoroughly in GitHub’s documentation.
 This tutorial will demonstrate how to use the gh